Barber Pro Series: History

 The idea was discussed as early as 1979 as a way to get Saab involved in serious motorsports in the United States.
 Len Lonnegren, PR boss at Saab Cars USA, had heard that Skip Barber was planning to launch an open-wheel "spec car" professional race series, and that it was to run on the same IMSA programs as the GTPs and Camel Lights.
 Originally Barber had planned on using small displacement naturally aspirated 1,600 cc Dodge engines, but was talked into using turbocharged Saab engines instead.
 Saab provided engines and spare parts, as well as the assistance of an engineer nicknamed "Turbo Anders" who flew over from Sweden rather frequently once things got rolling.
 The engines were basically stock 1,985 cc 16-valve twin-cam turbo engines with an output of 225 hp.
 The engines differed from street versions in that the boost was increased, emission control systems were removed, fuel-injection settings revised and a racing exhaust fitted, together with dry-sump lubrication.
 Mondiale, based in Northern Ireland was contracted to supply the series with chassis.
 The first race was run at Meadowlands and was won by Brian Till.
 By 1991 the marketing strategy at Saab changed and Saab USA did little more than provide the engines.

 In 1995, the Saab engine was replaced with a production car 240 hp 3.2 L 24-valve Dodge aluminum sixty degree V6 engine and the series name was changed to the "Barber Dodge Pro Series".
 The series continued to use the original tube frame Mondiale chassis.
 In later years, the engines produced 265 hp.
-SCCA Pro Racing took over the organisation from IMSA.
+SCCA Pro Racing took over the organization from IMSA.
 The first Dodge powered race was won by Geoff Boss.
 In 1997 it was announced that Reynard would design and build a new car for the Barber Dodge Pro Series.
 The Mondiale chassis was retired after twelve years of racing in 1998.

-The organisation was taken over by Professional Sports Car Racing.
+The organization was taken over by Professional Sports Car Racing.
 PSCR was formed by Andy Evans and Roberto Muller after they bought IMSA.
 For 2002, after CART took over the series, the Skip Barber Challenge was launched.
 This series comprised three race-weekends.
 The series was run by the Skip Barber Racing School but used the same cars as the pro series.
 Both seasons were won by Matt Franc.
-After the CART organisation filed for bankruptcy in early 2004 the Barber Dodge Pro Series was initially put on hiatus.
+After the CART organization filed for bankruptcy in early 2004 the Barber Dodge Pro Series was initially put on hiatus.
 The assets were transferred to Open Wheel Racing Series, LLC who decided not to run a 2004 Barber Dodge Pro Series.
 As a result, the Skip Barber Racing school decided to focus on the Skip Barber National Championship.